-- Internal Audit Charter
+Internal Audit Charter

-- Resourcing of Internal Audit

-- Audit Planning

-- Adequacy of Management response to Internal Audit advice and recommendations

-- The outturn of Internal Audit work

-- Arrangements for quality assurance and performance management processes of Internal Audit

-- Arrangements for co-operation between Internal Audit, External Audit and review bodies.
+- Resourcing of Internal Audit - Audit Planning - Adequacy of Management response to Internal Audit advice and recommendations - The outturn of Internal Audit work - Arrangements for quality assurance and performance management processes of Internal Audit - Arrangements for co-operation between Internal Audit, External Audit and review bodies.

-The Chief Internal Auditor will prepare a high level statement on how the Internal Audit service will be delivered and developed.
+The Chief Internal Auditor will prepare an annual report setting out how the teams resources will be used during the year and how the service will be delivered and developed.
 This will be contained within the above Audit Planning report.
 A requirement within this strategy will be to state how the assurance for the annual statement on internal control will be demonstrated.
 This will include how the Chief Internal Auditor will contribute to the review of the organisation's corporate governance arrangements, risk management processes and key internal control systems.